Skip to navigation Skip to main content Skip to footer

 The quickest and easiest way to find out if you have any restrictions on your lease is to check over all of the paperwork from when you bought your house.
 Any restrictions will have been documented in there.

-Generally, for Shared Ownership homes, some restrictions can be that you can only staircase up to 80-90% of your home and pay rent on the remaining 10-20%.
+Generally, for Shared Ownership homes, some restrictions can be that you can only staircase up to 75-90% of your home.
 This only applies to a small number of homes and you will have been told this by your solicitor when you purchased your home.

-If you’ve sold your home with an estate agent, it’s best to leave the keys with them for the buyers to collect.
-If not we’d recommend leaving the keys with your solicitor, for them to hand over once they have received all of the funds.
+If you’ve sold your home with an estate agent, you will need to leave the keys with them for the buyers to collect.

 Plus Dane Housing